+(2) Not applicable to the Bonds, since there is no property securing repayment of the Bonds that could be released, substituted or sold.

-- (ix) defeasances; - (x) release, substitution or sale of property securing repayment of the Bonds, if material; (1) - (xi) rating changes; - (xii) bankruptcy, insolvency, receivership or similar event of the Commonwealth; (2) - (xiii) the consummation of a merger, consolidation, or acquisition or the sale of all or substantially all of the assets of the Commonwealth, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material: and - (xiv) appointment of a successor or additional trustee or the change of name of a trustee, if material.
-(3)
+- (xii) bankruptcy, insolvency, receivership or similar event of the Commonwealth; (3) - (xiii) the consummation of a merger, consolidation, or acquisition or the sale of all or substantially all of the assets of the Commonwealth, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - (xiv) appointment of a successor or additional trustee or the change of name of a trustee, if material;(4) - (xv) incurrence of a financial obligation of the Commonwealth, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation(5) of the Commonwealth, any of which affect security holders, if material; and - (xvi) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation(5) of the Commonwealth, any of which reflect financial difficulties.